Every Language Model Has a Forgery-Resistant Signature: Introduction

 Another, lesser-known constraint can also function as a model signature: the constraint that model outputs lie on a high-dimensional ellipse (a hyperellipsoid)~\citep[Appendix~G]{Carlini2024StealingPO}.
 Model outputs can be verified by checking that they lie on the model ellipse.
 In this work, we explain the ellipse constraints and show how they can be used to identify the model that generated an output.

 We find that ellipse signatures have a set of four unique properties, which differentiate them from previous signatures and other model identification methods.
 In combination, these properties fill a new niche in the landscape of output verification systems.
+We emphasize that signatures are not necessarily \emph{better} than other methods, rather their properties make them more suitable in specific situations.
 First, ellipse signatures are \textit{forgery-resistant}, i.e., the signature is hard to fake for closed-weight\footnotemark{} models.

 This differentiates the ellipse signature from previously known linear signatures~\citep{Finlayson2024LogitsOA,Yang2024AFF}.
 Second, ellipse signatures are \textit{naturally occurring}, because virtually all modern language models have a unique ellipse constraint and therefore sign their outputs.
 In contrast, many watermark and fingerprinting methods require the model or inference provider to proactively implement the system~\citep[e.g.,][]{Zeng2025HuRef,cui-etal-2025-l2m2-robust}.
 Third, ellipse signatures are \textit{self-contained}: output detection does not require access to the model parameters or input.
 Self-containment is useful for situations where a provider wants a trusted third party to be able to verify outputs from their private language model without giving away the model parameters or prompt.
-Finally, the ellipse signature is \textit{compact and redundant} because the signature is present and detectable in any single generation step.
-Consequently, a single generation step is sufficient to identify the generating model.
+Finally, the ellipse signature is \textit{compact and redundant} because the signature is present and detectable in any single generation step.\footnote{By ``single generation step'', we mean the probabilities of every next-token candidate in the vocabulary.} Consequently, a single generation step is sufficient to identify the generating model.
 This property is unique because many existing output identification methods require outputs from multiple generation steps to gather evidence of the generator's identity~\citep[e.g.,][]{pmlr-v202-kirchenbauer23a}.